spideruci/RIPR-framework/README.md

 Replace cdk-data with commons-cli/commons-codec/commons-validator/cdk-data/dyn4j/jfreechart/jline-reader/joda-money/spotify-web-api for Sankey diagrams from other projects.
 They correspond to Figure 3 of the paper.
 These diagrams constitute the core results presented in our study.

 ### RQ2
-The major results of RQ2 are presented in the terminal, which is presented in Table 2 in the paper
+Results of RQ2 are displayed in the terminal and correspond to the data shown in Table 2 of our paper.

 ## RQ3
 Run
 ```
 docker cp sankeyarm:RQ3.pdf .
 ```
-The figure is the one shown in Figure 4 in the paper.
+The illustration referred to here is the same as Figure 4 in our paper.

 # RQ4
 Run
 ```
 docker cp sankeyarm:"PrimitiveReturn(36338)Sankey.pdf" .
 ```
-Replace PrimitiveReturn(36338)Sankey.pdf with EmptyObjectReturn(27855)Sankey.pdf/BooleanTrue(44547)Sankey.pdf/BooleanFalse(33633)Sankey.pdf/increment(6515)Sankey.pdf/Math(135194)Sankey.pdf/NullReturns(97187)Sankey.pdf/VoidMethodCall(207997)Sankey.pdf/NegateConditional(439264)Sankey.pdf/ConditionalBoundary(134505)Sankey.pdf for Sankey diagrams from other mutation operators.
-These figures show the RIPR effects of individual mutation operators as shown in Figure 5 in the paper.
+To view Sankey diagrams for different mutation operators, replace PrimitiveReturn(36338)Sankey.pdf with EmptyObjectReturn(27855)Sankey.pdf, or BooleanTrue(44547)Sankey.pdf, or BooleanFalse(33633)Sankey.pdf, or increment(6515)Sankey.pdf, or Math(135194)Sankey.pdf, or NullReturns(97187)Sankey.pdf, or VoidMethodCall(207997)Sankey.pdf, or NegateConditional(439264)Sankey.pdf, or ConditionalBoundary(134505)Sankey.pdf for Sankey diagrams.
+These diagrams illustrate the RIPR effects of individual mutation operators, as shown in Figure 5 of our paper.
+Ensure to include the file names in quotes.

 # Set Up Beyond Docker